Joe Gould (writer): An Oral History of Our Time

+Gould and Augusta Savage

+Among the readers that Lepore uncovered who wrote to Mitchell in 1964, was the writer Millen Brand, who told Mitchell that the Oral History had existed, that he had read much of it, and that the longest piece within the history concerned the sculptor and prominent artist of the Harlem Renaissance, Augusta Savage.
+Gould, Brand reported, had been violently obsessed with her, and had harassed and stalked her for years.

+When Lepore reviewed letters between Gould and his friends regarding Savage, seeming to support Brand's claims, Lepore stated that she saw, “hints … of violence, and even of rape.”
+Lepore surmises that Savage left New York to escape Gould because as Brand recounted, she lived in terror of him, and as a Black woman, never received the necessary help or intervention needed by police.
+Mitchell never reported any of this.

 Representations and legacy

 One of Gould's pastimes was going to beatnik poetry readings in New York, where he recited absurd poems he made up to mock the serious poetry of other participants.
 PM news photographer Ray Platnick photographed for a feature on Greenwich Village poets, including Gould along with Diana Barrett Moulton and Maxwell Bodenheim in eccentric poses in front of their verses scrawled on the walls of the Village Arts Center at 1 Charles St. Gould claimed to understand the behavior and language of seagulls, saying that he had translated the works of Henry Wadsworth Longfellow into their language.

 William Saroyan wrote a short story about Gould in his 1971 book, Letters from 74 rue Taitbout or Don't Go But If You Must Say Hello To Everybody.

 Ian Holm portrayed Gould in the 2000 film Joe Gould's Secret, an adaptation of Mitchell's book.

 Gould is mentioned in several poems by E. E. Cummings and in the letters of Gaston Lachaise.

 He was referenced in Blackwell, an adventure game series developed by Wadjet Eye Games, and appeared as a spirit in the third game, The Blackwell Convergence.

 He made two brief appearances in And The Hippos Were Boiled in Their Tanks, co-authored by William S. Burroughs and Jack Kerouac, set in 1944, but finally published in 2008.

 He is a minor character in Broadway Revival, a 2021 novel by Laura Frankos.

+Joe Gould is the centerpiece of Dr. Jill Lepore's historical non-fiction work, Joe Gould's Teeth and is also a major historical figure discussed in Lepore's podcast, The Last Archive, Season 2, Episode 9, "Epiphany."